The "Mozart" Awards for Success, which recognize dedication and boldness, have just been presented.

 econews

-and videos: econews, Go Easy Agency
+and videos: econews, Agence Go Easy

-We're so happy for her and proud that the faculty is so well represented!
+We're very happy for her and proud that the faculty is so well represented!

-The ceremony continued with a moment of silence and the laying of a wreath in front of the Anatomy Laboratory on the Arnaud de Villeneuve Health Campus, where a commemorative plaque was unveiled so that families and anyone else who wishes to do so may pay their respects.
+The ceremony continued with a moment of silence and the laying of a wreath in front of the Anatomy Laboratory on the Arnaud de Villeneuve Health Campus, where a commemorative plaque was unveiled so that families and anyone else who wishes to do so can pay their respects.

-Fragonard's painting: *The Secret Kiss*
+Painting by Fragonard: *The Secret Kiss*

 It is easy to understand sexual assault when physical coercion is involved.
 It becomes more complex when psychological coercion is involved, within a controlling relationship, or under the guise of peer pressure at a party.
 Is the concept of consent always easy to understand?
 What is the gray area?
 How should one act as a victim or even as a “mere” bystander?